Fractured and avulsed teeth are dental emergencies that require immediate treatment.

 An avulsed primary tooth is not replaced.

-An avulsed secondary tooth is gently rinsed (but not scrubbed) for ≤ 10 sec and is placed in saline, milk, a wet paper towel, or the patient's mouth for transport to a dentist for replacement in the socket as quickly as possible.
+An avulsed secondary tooth should be replaced in the socket immediately if possible; otherwise, it can be gently rinsed (but not scrubbed) for ≤ 10 seconds and is placed in saline, milk, a wet paper towel, or the patient's mouth for transport to a dentist for replacement in the socket as quickly as possible.

 Avulsed teeth that are quickly replaced are often retained but ultimately most likely will require a root canal.